palcilibraries/CC-Plus/docs/installation.markdown

   cd /usr/local/CC-Plus/public/;
   mv index.php.example ./index.php
 ```
-> Open index.php with your favorite editor and locate this line:
+> Open index.php with your favorite editor and modify this line as necessary; include a trailing slash
 >
-> define('_CCPHOME_','/usr/local/CC-Plus/');  // Modify as necessary, and include a trailing slash
+> define('_CCPHOME_','/usr/local/CC-Plus/');

 (**NOT Optional**)
 Copy the publicly accessible files to the public webserver folder: